dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/columns.md

 </Tabs>

 Columns are not resources in and of themselves.
 Instead, they are child properties of another resource type.
+They can define sub-properties that are similar to properties defined at the resource level:
+- `tags`
+- `meta`
+- `tests`
+- `description`

+Because columns are not resources, their `tags` and `meta` properties are not true configurations.
+They do not inherit the `tags` or `meta` values of their parent resources.
+However, you can select a generic test, defined on a column, using tags applied to its column or top-level resource; see [test selection examples](test-selection-examples#run-tests-on-tagged-columns).

+Columns may optionally define a `data_type`.
+This is for metadata purposes only, such as to use alongside the [`external`](resource-properties/external) property of sources.